slsa-framework/oss-na24-slsa-workshop-model-integrity/model_signing/readme.md

 1. What is Sigstore?
 What are its benefits?
 2. What format are signature files?
 3. What data is present in the signature file?
 4. Why is hashing of models slow?
-What does this demo do to speed up hashing?
+What does this this project do to speed up hashing?